PyFilesystem/pyfilesystem/docs/interface.rst

 Utility Methods
 ---------------

-The following members have implementations in fs.base.FS and will probably never require a non-default implementation, although there is nothing to prevent a derived class from implementing these:
+The following members have implementations in :py:class:`fs.base.FS` and will probably never require a non-default implementation, although there is nothing to prevent a derived class from implementing these:

     * :meth:`~fs.base.FS.createfile` Create a file with data
     * :meth:`~fs.base.FS.getcontents` Returns the contents of a file as a string